xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

   have their data accessed by another instance.
 These instances can only be migrated while running, so it is best to shut down as many services like MySQL, apache, and so on to limit possible corruption.
-Please see the last section below on how to move migrate running instances.
+Please see the last section below on how to migrate running instances.

 Migrate a Volume-backed Instance using Glance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~